 We didn’t have a lot of time, so we headed off after an hour of exploring the ruins.
 It was lunchtime by the time we go to Mombasa, so we had a quick lunch at a local restaurant before catching our flight.
 And, like a last reminder that we were leaving Kenya behind, we were treated to the majestic sight of Mt.
 Kilimanjaro towering over the clouds outside our airplane window.

 Our few days in Malindi were a little on the expensive side, but they were still fun.
 The beach was nice, the food was good, and the atmosphere was perfect for us to recover from our time on the road.
 And though we’ll probably not visit again, we’ll always have fond memories of our time in this little town on the Kenyan coast.

-- Malindi has an airport, but it’s serviced only by domestic airlines and not by Kenya Airways.
+- Malindi has an airport, but it’s serviced only by smaller domestic airlines and not by Kenya Airways.

 - The place can be expensive, especially near the beach.
 For example, entry to the Malindi Marine National Park is USD 20 per person, and hiring a boat for yourself is another USD 30.
 A meal for two along the beach can cost upwards of USD 40.

 - For three nights in Malindi, you can expect to spend at least USD 500 on accommodation, food and activities.
 Flights will also cost at least that much if you’re flying in from somewhere else in Africa.
 If you’re flying internationally, tickets will cost much more.

 - The transport is somewhat reasonable, though.
 Tuk-tuks will probably charge you the unofficial fixed rate for tourists: KES 100 (around USD 1), regardless of distance within town.